-Summary : Embark on the definitive glacier expedition—discover LeConte, Baird, and Dawes or Sawyer and South Sawyer.
-Experience Tlingit native culture on a private village tour of Kake, whale watch in Frederick Sound, look for wildlife like eagles, arctic terns, black and brown bears, sea otters, harbor seals, and sea lions.
+Summary : Embark on the definitive glacier expedition—discover LeConte, Baird, Sawyer, and South Sawyer.
+Experience Tlingit native culture on a private village tour of Kake, whale watch in Frederick Sound, look for wildlife such as eagles, arctic terns, black and brown bears, sea otters, harbor seals, and sea lions.
 Navigate through the iceberg-filled waters of Tracy or Endicott Arm aboard an inflatable skiff.
-Take in the magnificent Alaskan wilderness the surrounds you in Tongass National Park.
-Opt for even more of an adventure aboard kayaks or stand-up paddleboards.
+Boardwalk, bushwhack, and hike trials in the magnificent Alaskan wilderness of Tongass National Park.
+Choose to kayak, skiff or stand up paddleboard in hidden coves and narrow fjords.

 Welcome to Alaska’s capital, where your home on the water awaits.
 Come aboard, meet your crew, and unpack your adventurous spirit.
 Your course is set for glaciers, and the Tongass—the largest national forest in the U.S.

 Wake in a fjord flanked by sheer granite walls.
 Grab a hot cup of joe and take it all in from the bow.
 Cascading waterfalls.
 Drifting icebergs.
 A lazy harbor seal or two.
 Layer up with gloves and a warm hat, and hop in a skiff for a better look at the glacier—the temps drop the closer you get.
 Your expedition guide clues you in to signs of the ice ages that carved this landscape.
 The geology is fascinating and so is the wildlife.
 Keep an eye out for mountain goats, bears, and eagles.
 Make waves for Stephens Passage.
 It’s all hands on deck watching for signs of humpbacks.
 It’s a big first day!